MSRConnections/Azure-training-course/Day 1/4. HOL Manage Windows Azure Storage/HOL.md

 	_Manage Storage Account_

-	Blob Service is managed by default, you can create, copy, rename or delete a container with the button on left top.
+	Azure Storage Explorer displays information about Blob storage by default.
+From here, you can create, copy, rename or delete a container with the button on left top.
 Now let's create a sample container and upload a file to your storage account.

 1. Click *New*, input the container name *samplecontainer* and set the *Accessibility* to be *Public Container*.
 Click *Create Container* and you will create a new container under the storage account.
-The "Public Container" means that everyone can access the file through a http link.
-If you don't want others to access files in the container, just set it to be private.
+The "Public Container" means that everyone can access the file through its fully qualified URL (via http or https).
+If you don't want anyone knowing your URLs to be able to access files in the container, set the accessibility to be private instead of public.

 	![New Container](images/aze-new-container.png)